groupoasys/flexanalytics/documentation/journal_papers/index.rst

 The project `FlexAnalytics` has produced several research papers, which have been published in high-impact journals:

 #. | A. Esteban-Pérez and J.M.
+Morales, :ref:`Distributionally Robust Stochastic Programs with Side Information Based on Trimmings<DRSPWSIBOT_TPWRS>`, `Mathematical Programming`, vol. 195, no. 1, pp. 1069--1105, November, 2022.
+#. | A. Esteban-Pérez and J.M.
 Morales, :ref:`Distributionally Robust Optimal Power Flow with Contextual Information<DROPFWCI_EJOR>`, European Journal of Operational Research` vol. 305, no. 1, pp.O.A, October, 2022.
 #. | A. Jiménez-Cordero, J.M.
 Morales and S. Pineda, :ref:`Warm-starting Constraint Generation for Mixed-integer Optimization: A Machine Learning Approach<WSCGMIO_KBS>`, `Knowledge-Based Systems` vol. 253, pp.109570, October, 2022.
 #. | A. Porras, S. Pineda, J.M.
 Morales and A. Jimenez-Cordero, :ref:`Cost-driven Screening of Network Constraints for the Unit Commitment Problem<CDCNSFUCP_TPWRS>` `IEEE Transactions on Power Systems`, (EA) pp. 1--1 March, 2022.
 #. | S. Pineda and J.M.
 Morales, :ref:`Is Learning for the Unit Commitment Problem a Low-hanging Fruit?<ILFTUCPLHF_EPSR>` `Electric Power Systems Research`, (EA) vol. 207, pp. 107851, June, 2022.
 #. | M. A. Muñoz, S. Pineda and J.M.
 Morales, :ref:`A Bilevel Framework for Decision-making Under Uncertainty with Contextual Information<ABFFDUUWCI_TPWRS>`, `Omega`, (EA) vol. 108, pp. 102575, April, 2022.
-#. | A. Esteban-Pérez and J.M.
-Morales, :ref:`Distributionally Robust Stochastic Programs with Side Information Based on Trimmings -- Extended Version<DRSPWSIBOT_TPWRS>`, `Mathematical Programming`, November, 2021.
 #. | R. Fernández-Blanco, J.M.
 Morales,  S. Pineda and Á. Porras, :ref:`Inverse Optimization with Kernel Regression: Application to The Power Forecasting and Bidding Of A Fleet Of Electric Vehicles<IOKRAPFBFEV_TPWRS>`, `Computer and Operations Research`, vol. 134, pp. 105405, October 2021.
 #. | A. Jiménez-Cordero, J.M.
 Morales and S. Pineda, :ref:`A Novel Embedded Min-Max Approach for Feature Selection in Nonlinear Support Vector Machine Classification<MMAFSNVMC_TPWRS>`, `European Journal of Operations Research`, vol. 293, no. 1, pp. 24--35, August 2021.
 #. | A. Esteban-Pérez and J.M.
 Morales, :ref:`Partition-based Distributionally Robust Optimization via Optimal Transport with Order Cone Constraints<PBDROOTOCC_TPWRS>`, `4OR A Quarterly Journal of Operations Research`, June 2021.